Can You Choose Dogs with Hamsters when you would prefer to have another pet at home?

 Despite the domestication of dogs, their basic instincts cannot be trusted entirely, and it’s important to monitor their behavior closely around small animals like hamsters.
 Dogs connect the wild with the tame and join nature and culture.
 However, their natural instincts cannot be ignored, and it’s crucial to understand their predatory nature when bringing them into a home with other animals.

 The Dog And Hamster Interaction According To Science

-All dogs are naturally equipped with the drive to prey and the skills that are required to master that disposition.
+All dogs are naturally equipped with the drive to prey and the skills required to master that disposition.
 Several factors can trigger a dog’s prey drive.
 The breed and personality of the dog are often considered when describing the science behind their predatory behavior.

 The four main factors that make your dog more likely to pounce on the hamster are:

 - Breed: hunting comes more naturally to some breeds than others.